Doubly Robust Alignment for Large Language Models: Experiments Implementation details

 \subsection{Preference Evaluation Experiment on IMDb}

 \textbf{Oracle Preference Model}.
-Since the IMDb dataset does not contain human preference labels, we adopt the known sentiment classifier \texttt{siebert/sentiment-roberta-large-english} \citep{hartmann2023}, as a ground-truth reward-based labeler.
+Since the IMDb dataset does not contain human preference labels, we adopt the known sentiment classifier \texttt{siebert/sentiment-roberta-large-english} \cite{hartmann2023}, as a ground-truth reward-based labeler.
 This classifier will give a score $s(X,Y) =p(\text{positive}\ |\ X,Y)$, which we convert into a reward signal using the log-odds transformation: Using the Bradley–Terry (BT) model, we then compute the ground-truth preference probability between two completions as:

-where $\sigma(\cdot)$ is the sigmoid function.
+where $\sigma(\bullet)$ is the sigmoid function.

-\textbf{Data Generation and Policy Training Process.} We begin by fine-tuning a supervised fine-tuning (SFT) model based on the \texttt{EleutherAI/gpt-neo-125m} base model \citep{gpt-neo} for 3 epochs using the 25,000 training samples from the IMDb dataset.
+\textbf{Data Generation and Policy Training Process.} We begin by fine-tuning supervised fine-tuning (SFT) models initialized from two base architectures of different scales: the \texttt{EleutherAI/gpt-neo-125m} \citep{gpt-neo} and the \texttt{Qwen/Qwen2.5-7B} \citep{qwen2.5}.
+Both models are trained for three epochs on 25,000 samples from the IMDb training set.
 Prompts are constructed by extracting 5-word prefixes from movie reviews.
 Using the fine-tuned SFT model as the reference policy, we generate pairs of completions for each prompt.
 Next, we use the oracle preference model to estimate the preference probabilities between each pair of completions.
 Based on these probabilities, we sample binary preference labels indicating which response is preferred.
 This synthetic preference dataset is then used to train a target policy using the Direct Preference Optimization (DPO) algorithm over an additional 3 epochs.
 To quantify the relative preference for the target policy over the reference policy, we adopt a Monte Carlo estimation approach.
 Specifically, for each of the 25,000 prefixes in the IMDb test set, both the target and reference policies generate a single completion.
 The oracle preference model is then used to compute the preference probability between the two completions.
 Aggregating these results, we estimate the overall probability, which is 0.681, that the target policy’s outputs are preferred over those of the reference policy.